szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - +5 version will deal +1 more electric damage on hit
 - +5 version chain lightning effect will have a 12% chance of triggering instead of 5%
 - Whosoever holds this mace, if they be worthy, will have their body crackling with electricity, causing 1d2 electric damage to any who dare hit them, with a 15% chance of stunning them for 1 round if they fail a save vs. Spell at -4

-**Component 1329:** Make Runic Hammer's undead disruption more balanced

-This applies the same rules as the Mace of Disruption tweak (component 1326), and also merges bits of the description in the non-upgraded version with the upgraded one.

-**Component 1397:** Make rangers, thieves, and monks get combat bonuses if attacking with ranged weapons from invisibility

-This component addresses partially one detail that has annoyed me since the beginning of my experience of the game.
-Combat bonuses from invisibility only work for melee attacks.
-This will have a focus on rangers and thieves, though.
-Details:

-- Attacking from invisibility gives the user a +4 THAC0 bonus, similar to the bonus to melee attacks
-- Ranged damage bonuses are applied to act as a sort of "sneak attack" with projectiles
-  - Rangers get +1 damage when attacking from invisibility.
-Every four levels, they get +3 damage, up to 16, with +5 ranged attack damage bonus.
-  - Thieves and monks get +3 damage when attacking from invisibility, and progress up to +12 damage at level 21.
-- All thief kits except Swashbuckler, all ranger kits, and all monk kits receive this bonus
-- Extra damage bonuses for thieves specifically are nullified if they have a fighter class, getting only the partial bonus that rangers get.

-Caveats:

-This is not possible to implement in a straightforward manner.
-It requires timers that continually check whether the rangers, monk, or thief is invisible in order to apply the benefit or not.
-It is possible to momentarily not be affected by the bonus when entering invisible or continuing to have the benefit after getting out of invisibility (< 1 second).
-Currently, the only feedback to help the user identify if it's safe to attack with the bonus applied is the user interface applying the damage bonus when holding a bow.

-This also does not affect enemies.
-Only the player and joinable characters will benefit, if it applies to them (monks, rangers, and thieves, i.e. classes that can hide).

 </details>